-- (1) 1The theoretical block examination, held within 4-8 weeks following the end of lectures, marks the end of the first course section; it is the joint module examination for the four theoretical modules. - (2) 1The examination candidate registers for the examination with the office of the degree programme.
-2Registration must take place by no later than 2 weeks following the end of lectures in the second subject semester. - (3) The theoretical block examination takes place in the English language and consists of the following two examination sections: - a. a 5-hour written examination that may be held entirely or partially using the multiplechoice method,
+(1) The theoretical block examination, held within 4-8 weeks following the end of lectures, marks the end of the first course section; it is the joint module examination for the six theoretical modules.

+(2) The examination candidate registers for the examination with the office of the degree programme.
+Registration must take place by no later than 2 weeks following the end of lectures in the second subject semester.

+(3) The theoretical block examination takes place in the English language and consists of the following three examination sections:

-- b. an approx. 60-minute oral examination; it consists of two approx. 30-minute sections on two thematic focuses, announced with appropriate notice in advance. - (4) The theoretical examination is passed, provided that the student receives an assessment of at least 'sufficient (4.0)' in each of the examination sections.
-The grade of the theoretical block examination is the arithmetic average of the grades achieved in each of the examination sections, weighted identically. - (5) Unlike § 16 a section 1 APO, the theoretical block examination can be repeated once.
+- a. a 3-hour written examination that may be held entirely or partially using the multiplechoice method, - b. two approx. 30-minute oral examinations; they consists of two thematic focuses, announced with appropriate notice in advance.

+(4) The theoretical examination is passed, provided that the student receives an assessment of at least 'sufficient (4.0)' in each of the examination sections.
+The grade of the theoretical block examination is the arithmetic average of the grades achieved in each of the three examination sections, weighted identically.

+(5) Unlike § 16 a section 1 APO, the theoretical block examination can be repeated once.
 The retake must take place within eight weeks following announcement of the fail in the first examination attempt; students must and may only retake examinations sections they did not pass.